-Sobeys is making its first foray into South Asian grocery stores.
+Sobeys is making its first foray into South Asian grocery.

-On Thursday, the company opened a South Asian-focused discount supermarket called Chalo FreshCo in Brampton, Ont.
+On Thursday, the company opened a South Asian-focused discount store called Chalo FreshCo in Brampton, Ont.

 The 50,000-sq.-ft. store in the Toronto suburb features an assortment of rice, spices, lentils, snacks and produce.
 It also has an outpost of Amaya, a popular Indian restaurant whose branded products are also sold in Longo’s, Metro, Loblaws and Whole Foods.